Erfan-Eslamieh/cognitive-thesis-wordpress-website/README.md

-# 🎓 Cognitive-Aware Website Redesign – CivilicaNEW
+# 🎓 Cognitive-Aware Website Redesign – Civilicanew

 ## 📘 About the Project